 Safety during Seattle’s storm season starts with prevention.
 A fallen branch could seriously injure someone and it can also hurt your home by falling on your roof, breaking through your window, or knocking down your gutters.
 Every tree is different.
 Some types of trees are quick growing, which can mean

-Safety during Seattle’s storm season starts with prevention.
+Winter tree safety during Seattle’s storm season starts with prevention.
 A fallen branch could seriously injure someone and it can also hurt your home by falling on your roof, breaking through your window, or knocking down your gutters.

 Every tree is different.
 Some types of trees are quick growing, which can mean weaker wood leading to more storm damage.
 Tree size and age typically go hand in hand, so consider how great a threat your tree poses based on its size and placement on your property.